top of page

 Concerning the gates of Noviomagus, legend goes that the west gate carried in stone the text hic limes imperii 'this is the end of the empire,' and the west gate the text hic finis regni Stauriae 'this is the end of the kingdom of Stavoren' (Le Petit 1614).
 Other writers say the text of the gate of Noviomagus read huc usque ius Stauriae 'up to here the law of Stavoren' (Hamckema 1623, Gorissen 1955) or huc usque regnum Stauriae 'up to here the kingdom of Stavoren' (Kok 1792, Van der Aa 1848).
 Supposedly, the early medieval inscription was written on a stone part of the former old Hezelpoort, a gate that has been demolished in 1877.
 Stauriae is the Latin name of the town of Stavoren, also called Starum in the Mid Frisian language, located in the southwest of the province of Friesland.
 According to many sagas, Stavoren was the old seat of the kings of Frisia.
 In our blog post Stavoren.
 A balancer on a slack rope of religion, trade, land, water, Holland, and Frisia we have looked into this stone inscription more closely.

 Nota II — Did you know that between 1504 and 1795, ancient Roman Law in its purest form was the applicable law in the province of Friesland?
 Check our blog post Medieval Migration Law.
-A matter of liability for more about this anomaly in European law practice.
+A Matter of Liability for more about this anomaly in European law practice.

 Nota IV — Credit featured image Death of Caligula by the Frisian artist Lourens Alma-Tadema (1836-1912).
+Credit images of the Romans encountering Frisians: Stichting Oer-IJ and Rob van Eerden.

 Further reading